 - §1.
 You should keep a journal on a regular basis throughout the course.
-You will write about two entries per week (total of 6), with each entry averaging about 400 words in length.
+You will write 1-2 entries per week (total of 6), with each entry averaging about 400 words in length.
 That is about 3/4 page, single-spaced, in 12 point font.
 Include the word count at the end of each entry! - §2.
 Each entry will be based on your thoughts about newspaper or magazine articles you read during that week, or readings, lectures and films for this course.
 Occasionally, web sites, books for another course, conversations or personal experiences may be appropriate.
 You should relate the article or experience to the course.
 For articles you should include a clipping or printout; for course materials write a short note.
 There should be a rough balance of entries about articles and on course materials.

 For the entries on course materials, feel free to exercise criticism, ask questions, and raise important issues, especially if you are uncomfortable doing so in class.
-You will be graded on the seriousness of your questions and ideas, not on whether you agree with me. - Tip: Jot ideas down during lecture or whenever, and develop them later. - §3.
-In a large bluebook, use the first right-hand page to keep a handwritten running table of contents with the entry number (1-8), the source and date, and a short descriptive title.
+You will be graded on the seriousness of your questions and ideas, not on whether you agree with me.

+Tip: Jot ideas down during lecture or whenever, and develop them later.

+- §3.
+In a large bluebook, use the first right-hand page to keep a handwritten running table of contents with the entry number (1-6), the source and date, and a short descriptive title.
 Example: - 1.
 LA Museum of the Holocaust, teacher guide: www.lamoth.org/files/resources/lamoth-teacher-guide.pdf - 2.
 NY Times, Jan.
-6, 2012, "Himmler and Heydrich: Hitler's Lieutenants" - 3.
+5, 2015, "Bess Myerson ... dies at 90" [Miss America in 1945, first and only Jewish one] - 3.
 Lecture, Feb.
-8, 2012, The "Gray Zone" Grid - §4.
+3, 2015, Geographies of the Holocaust - §4.
 In the rest of the bluebook, glue, tape or staple the article (or photocopy) on the left hand page (starting with the back of the table of contents), and facing it on the right hand page attach your typed entry.
 Write the entry number in the upper right hand corner.
 (For course materials no photocopies are necessary; for longer web pages, the first page or two may be sufficient.)

 Please single space and adjust margins so that each journal entry fits on one page.
-Each entry should begin - Please single space and adjust margins so that each journal entry fits on one page.
-Each entry should begin with a short header indicating the date, source and topic of your entry. - §5.
-In each entry you should first briefly summarize the relevant information in the article (or whatever), for about 1⁄4 of the entry.
+Each entry should begin with a short header indicating the date, source and topic of your entry.

+- §5.
+In each entry you should first briefly summarize the relevant information in the article (or whatever), for no more than 1/4 of the entry.
 The main portion should be your thoughts and analysis of the article, relating it to the course topic.
-Include the word count at the end of each entry. - \ You should NOT write vague opinions or make unsubstantiated claims. - \ Rather, you should explain your opinion, giving clear reasons and using pertinent evidence. - §6.
+Include the word count at the end of each entry. - You should NOT write vague opinions or make unsubstantiated claims. - Rather, you should explain your opinion, giving clear reasons and using pertinent evidence. - §6.
 Journals will be collected twice over the course of the quarter, announced in advance.
-[2/8; 2/29?] - §7.
-The journals will be graded as follows: each entry can receive up to 4 points for a total of 24.
-The grading scale will be $\sqrt{-}$ , $\sqrt{+}$ , or +; no entry: 0 points. - §8.
+(Feb.
+5 & 26) - §7.
+The journals will be graded as follows: each entry can receive up to 5 points for a total of 30.
+The grading scale will be -=1, $\sqrt{-2}$, $\sqrt{=3}$, $\sqrt{+=4}$, +=5; no entry: 0 points. - §8.
 Plagiarism-presenting someone else's work as your own, or deliberately failing to credit or attribute the work of others on whom you draw (including materials found on the web)-is a serious academic offense.
 I will report offenses to university authorities for disciplinary action.